weaselkeeper/utils/README.md

   -h, --help            show this help message and exit -d, --debug           Enable debugging during execution.
   -p PROFILE, --profile PROFILE
-                        Which AWS profile to use, defaults to default -r REGION, --region REGION
+                        Which AWS profile to use.
+  -r REGION, --region REGION
                         Must be valid region in AWS_REGIONS list, if empty, defaults to us-east-1